History History

 Septembre 2019

-Lawyer Derk Wiersum, who was defending a key witness in the trial of two criminals accused of murder and drug trafficking, is murdered in the middle of the street in a quiet district of the capital.
-A major national crisis ensues.
-The municipality of Amsterdam publishes the report "Het achterkant van Amsterdam" (The underbelly of Amsterdam) which reveals the extent of drug trafficking in the capital.
+Lawyer Derk Wiersum, defending a key witness in the trial of two criminals accused of murder and drug trafficking, is murdered on the street in a quiet district of the capital.
+A national crisis ensues.
+The municipality of Amsterdam publishes the report "Het achterkant van Amsterdam" (The Underbelly of Amsterdam), revealing the extent of drug trafficking in the capital.

 2019